sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/run-local-SP-network.md

 make build
 ```

-If you encoutered the following error messages while compiling greenfield blockchain, you should install `glibc-static` and `libstdc++-static`.
+If you encountered the following error messages while compiling greenfield blockchain, you should install `glibc-static` and `libstdc++-static`.

 ```shell
 # command-line-arguments